caltechlibrary/turf/README.md

 turf -o results.xlsx
 ```

 By default, Turf prints a message for every record it processes, so that the user can get a sense of what is happening.
 When told to save results to a file, however, it does _not_ write every record by default.
 Instead, by default, it saves only the records that contain URLs and for which the URLs are found to dereference to a different final destination.
-This behavior can be controlled via two flags, `-u` and `-a`.
-If given `-u` (`/u` on Windows), Turf will write out records with URLs even if the URLs dereference to the same location.
+This behavior can be controlled via two flags, `-n` and `-a`.
+If given `-n` (`/n` on Windows), Turf will write out records with URLs even if the URLs dereference to the same location.
 If given `-a` (`/a` on Windows), Turf will write all records even if they don't have any URLs.

-The difference between `-a` and `-u` (`/a` and `/u` on Windows) is not evident from the default search performed by Turf because it only searches for records with URLs; however, the difference is easier to see when Turf is given a more general search such query such as the following
+The difference between `-a` and `-n` (`/a` and `/n` on Windows) is not evident from the default search performed by Turf because it only searches for records with URLs; however, the difference is easier to see when Turf is given a more general search such query such as the following

 ```
 https://caltech.tind.io/search?action_search=Search&rm=wrd&so=d